wStockhausen/tcsamCrabFisheryData/README.md

 tcsamCrabFisheryData
 ====================

-A collection of R functions related to (ADFG) crab fishery data.
+A collection of R functions related to processing (ADFG) crab fishery data for the BSAI Tanner crab stock assessment.